List of Major League Baseball tie-breakers: Three-way tie for one wild card spot

 While such a tie had never occurred, teams within range were requested to choose between designations A, B, and C in case.
 Team A hosted Team B. The winner would then host Team C, with the winner of that game getting the wild card spot.

 Three-way tie for two wild card spots

 While such a tie had never occurred, teams within range were requested to choose between designations A, B, and C in case.
 Team A hosted Team B, with the winner awarded one spot.
 Team C would host the loser of the first game, with the winner getting the other spot.

 Four-way tie for two wild card spots

 While such a tie had never occurred, teams within range were requested to choose between designations A, B, C, and D in case.
-Team A hosted Team B. Team C hosted Team D. The winners of each game would've been awarded a wild-card spot.
+Team A hosted Team B. Team C hosted Team D. The winners of each game would have been awarded a wild-card spot.

+Statistical tie-breaks

+The following lists the statistics used to break tie-breaks.
+The team winning the tie-break is bolded. ꬸ indicates the team losing the tie-break missed the postseason.